SudhansuuRanjan/mix.me/README.md

     ```
   You can get the `CLIENT_ID` and `CLIENT_SECRET` from [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) by creating an app.

-  In spotify developer dashboard, in newly created app and add `http://localhost:8080/callback` as the redirect uri.
+  In spotify developer dashboard, in newly created app, add `http://localhost:8080/callback` as the redirect uri.

 In order to run the application Type the following command in the **root directory** only.